Important Steps to Take Before You Recycle a Mobile Phone Number

 Change Your Number for Social Media Accounts

-If you have ever had your Facebook or LinkedIn account compromised, then it’s likely that a social media site was also attacked.
-Hackers often use these types of messages to try and gain access into sensitive data or scam friends out money!
+If your Facebook or LinkedIn account has ever been compromised, a social media site was likely attacked.
+Hackers often use these messages to try to access sensitive data or scam your friends.

-To protect yourself from scammers, be sure to change your phone number on social media platforms like Facebook and Instagram.
-If you have linked it with WhatsApp then follow their instructions for changing this so that communications will always remain secure!
+To protect yourself from scammers, update your phone number on social media platforms like Facebook and Instagram.
+If your number is linked to WhatsApp, follow their instructions to change it and keep your messages secure.

 Change Your Phone Number for Service Providers That Send You Texts